 - Does not include a lifetime warranty

-This mat from Jade is one of my all time favourites as it’s thick about 5/16 inch, dense and slip resistant.
+This mat from Jade is one of my all time favourites as it’s about 3/16 inch thick, dense and slip resistant.

 It’s made from natural rubber, and to be fair, it smells like it, especially when new.
 But the benefits of the mats quality far outweigh the mild pong.

-- Extra thick to provide plenty of padding for sensitive joints
+- 4mm thick to provide plenty of padding for sensitive joints

 - Made from natural rubber which is both dense and recyclable